Best Smart Thermostats

 |Works Directly with Alexa/Amazon Echo||Yes||Yes||Yes; Also built-in Cortana||Built-in||Yes|

 Best Overall WiFi Thermostat

 Nest Learning Thermostat

-Read full review: Nest Learning Thermostat
+Read review: Nest Learning Thermostat

 Honeywell Wi-Fi 7-Day Programmable

-Read full review: Honeywell 7-Day Programmable
+Read review: Honeywell 7-Day Programmable

 Analysis and Test Results

 Our tests were split into four weighted rating metrics, with each thermostat's results discussed below.

 While the Nest Learning Thermostat is one of the most expensive smart thermostat models we tested, it also performed incredibly well.
 However, it could be an expensive model to integrate into your home if you have has multiple heating zones requiring multiple thermostats.
 If that is the case, then it is worth looking at the Google Nest Thermostat.
 It typically costs considerably less than the Learning Thermostat while retaining many of the same features and much of the same functionality.
 If you are shopping on a tight budget, then you might consider the more budget-friendly Honeywell 7-Day Programmable or the Wyze Thermostat.
 The Honeywell doesn't have anywhere near the same functionality as our top models, but if you're looking for a bare-bones programmable thermostat that allows remote access, then this is the model for you.
 The Wyze model also costs a fraction of the top models but does not have all of the same smart home integrations.
 The Ecobee SmartThermostat isn't a great deal on its own, but it can be a budget-conscious choice if you want to add voice control to your smart home because it eliminates the need for an additional smart device like Alexa.